 The Department of Health has a number of useful training webinars on their website.

 - Learn more about the COVIDSafe app: Deputy Chief Medical Officer Dr Nick Coatsworth explains how the COVIDSafe app works and why it is important to help stop the spread of coronavirus.

 - Find out how and when to wear personal protective equipment (PPE).
 Alison McMillan, Australia’s Chief Nursing and Midwifery Officer, demonstrates how to wear personal protective equipment (PPE) for aged care workers during the Coronavirus (COVID-19) pandemic.

 We continue to have a great response to our call out for innovative ways that providers are using to keep consumers engaged and connected during COVID-19 and we welcome more examples.

 The Commission has been collecting examples of successful practice from residential aged care services about how they are supporting residents to stay in touch with their families and friends and supporting wellbeing and quality of life during the visitor and other restrictions associated with the COVID-19 pandemic.

-Please check out our website for more examples of the great things that providers are doing.
+Please check out our examples of the great things providers are doing.

 You can send an email with details of your idea, program or initiative to firstname.lastname@example.org.
 Please send any supporting videos, photos or other visual material (ensuring first that you have secured the permission of any people featured in videos and photos to share their image).